eliranwong/ChromeOSLinux/README.md

 Note: To show/hide hidden files on nautils, press "ctrl + h".

+# Other File Managers

+As 'nautilus' does not fully work with fcitx / fcitx on Chrome os, fcitx users may use 'nemo' or 'pcmanfm' instead:

+To install pcmanfm, run:

+> sudo apt install -y pcmanfm pcmanfm-qt pcmanfm-qt-l10n libfm-qt-dev libfm-qt8

+To install nemo, run:

+> sudo apt install -y nemo nemo-font-manager nemo-gtkhash nemo-nextcloud nemo-python

 # Access ALL Files from Linux

 Chrome OS "Files" app can only read Linux home folder, but not other directories.